Special Education Law Articles, Analyses, Publications

-D.L. v.
-District of Columbia: School District’s Persistent Failures Cause “Severe and Lasting Harm” to Vulnerable Children with Disabilities.
+School District’s Persistent Failures Cause “Severe and Lasting Harm” to Vulnerable Children with Disabilities in D.L. v.
+District of Columbia.
 This is the latest in a series of federal court decisions that found serious deficiencies in the District of Columbia’s special education programs.
-Judge Lamberth held that DC Public Schools failed to identify, locate and evaluate hundreds of preschool children with disabilities, and failed to provide them with FAPE, required by IDEA and Section 504.
+Judge Lamberth held that DC Public Schools failed to identify, locate and evaluate hundreds of preschool children with disabilities, and failed to provide them with FAPE, as required by IDEA and Section 504.

-Safford v.
+Remedies When School Officials Violate a Child's Constitutional Rights: Safford v.
 Redding, HH v.
 Moffett, NN v.
-Tunkhannock: Remedies When School Officials Violate a Child's Constitutional Rights.
-The Constitution provides remedies when student’s rights are violated.
+Tunkhannock - The Constitution provides remedies when a student’s rights are violated.
 In Safford v.
 Redding, a violation of a Constitutional right was the primary vehicle to gain access to the courthouse.
 In HH v.
-Moffett, a decision from the 4th Circuit (child illegally restrained in wheelchair, abused, cursed), we saw the same thing.
-This strategy has now been used when in a case about the illegal search of a student's cell phone.
+Moffett, a decision from the 4th Circuit in which a child was illegally restrained in wheelchair, abused, and cursed, we saw the same strategy.
+More recently, this strategy was used in a case about the illegal search of a student's cell phone.

 J. B. D. v.
 North Carolina - In Custody or Free to Leave?
-Supreme Court Clarifies Miranda Rights - Supreme Court decision about custody, interrogations, key differences between children and adults, and Miranda warnings for kids.
-(June 2011)
+Supreme Court Clarifies Miranda Rights - Supreme Court decision about custody, interrogations, key differences between children and adults and Miranda warnings for kids.
+(2011)